 The University Health Clinic is available to all students who are currently enrolled in the University and have paid the Medical Services Fee for that semester in which semester credit hours are awarded.
 Distance learners may also pay the Medical Services Fee for access to Health Services.
 Without payment of the Medical Services Fee, distance learners do not have access to the services of the university clinic.
-The Clinic provides non-emergency. outpatient care Monday through Sunday throughout the year, 7:00 a.m. to 7:00 p.m., and is closed on some university observed holidays (when campus business offices are closed).
-However, medical care is still provided at nearby medical clinics; for locations and hours, visit the Health Clinic website.
-Clinic services include medical care by Board Certified Advanced Practice Registered Nurses (APRN), nursing care, and health education.
+The Clinic provides nonemergency, outpatient care Monday through Friday from 8:00 a.m. to 5:00 p.m. throughout the year and is closed on weekends (Saturday/Sunday) and all university observed holidays (when campus business offices are closed).
+However, medical care is still provided at nearby medical clinics; for locations and hours, visit the Shannon urgent care information website.
+Clinic services include medical care by two Board Certified Advanced Practice Registered Nurses (APRN), nursing care, and health education.
 The Clinic provides many diagnostic services and treatments appropriate on an episodic, outpatient basis.
 It is not intended to substitute for the health maintenance care provided by the student's primary care provider.
 However, it can provide invaluable service for the student who can't see his/her private physician because of time restraints or distance.